nict-wisdom/rannc/documents/faq.rst

 You can find typical usages in `examples <https://github.com/nict-wisdom/rannc-examples/>`_.

-How to use gradient accumulation
+Can I use gradient accumulation?
 --------------------------------

+Yes.

 As default, RaNNC implicitly performs allreduce (sum) of gradients on all ranks after a backward pass.
 To prevent this allreduce, you can use ``pyrannc.delay_grad_allreduce(True)``.